There are 2 bits of information you need in order to ensure your relationship stays clear and as conflict-free as possible.

 Basically, what we want and what we don't want.

-That sounds simple, but every relationship is different and often we sacrifice what we need or we put up with what we absolutely don't.
+That sounds simple, but every relationship is different and often we sacrifice what we need or what we're willing to put up with, for what we absolutely don't.
 It is important for you to be clear so your relationships can be clear.

-So without a lot of chatter, let's get to it.
+So without a lot of chatter, let's get to the same tools I use with clients in my coaching program, Confident, Connected and Impactful.

 First, you need non-negotiables.